 Starting on the Friday evening, Bishop David will lead a series of workshops, discussions and meditations.
 There will be evening and morning worship, and time for personal reflection.
 The weekend will conclude with Holy Communion on the Sunday morning.
-More details will be posted on this site in due course.
+More details are given below.

 Salesians Martí-Codolar, Barcelona

 The Salesian Centre in Barcelona has been serving the spiritual and material needs of the community since the fifteenth century.
 Today, groups are welcomed to accommodation that is modern, simple and comfortable, to meeting facilities that are modern and well-equipped, and to tasty and nutritious meals prepared on the premises.
 There is heating in the rooms and wifi is available.
 There are extensive gardens providing a park-like setting in which to find peace and tranquility for contemplation.